Stelara (Ustekinumab) is a biologic medicine that suppresses the immune system in order to treat psoriatic arthritis and psoriasis.

 Patients taking this medicine should call their doctor they have a fever, think they have an infection, or have been prescribed antibiotics to treat an infection.

 Patients should coordinate with their doctor to stop treatment before any surgery.
 It can be re-started once things have healed and there’s no sign of infection.

-Patients should discuss all vaccinations with their doctor because some are not advisable to get while taking Stelara.
+Patients should discuss all vaccinations with their doctor because some (live vaccines) are not advisable to get while taking Stelara.

 It is important to get a TB (tuberculosis) skin test and a chest x-ray before starting Stelara.

-It is important for patients who are taking Stelara to get occasional blood tests as requested by their doctor to keep an eye on blood counts and monitor the arthritis.
+It is important for patients who are taking Stelara to get occasional blood tests as requested by their doctor to keep an eye on blood counts and monitor their arthritis.

 The most common side effects of Stelara are upper respiratory tract infections (nasopharyngitis) and headache.